hongyuanmei/HMEIatJHU.github.io/_pages/bio.md

 nav: true
 ---

-Hongyuan Mei is currently a Research Assistant Professor at Toyota Technological Institute at Chicago (TTIC).
+Hongyuan Mei is currently a Senior Research Scientist at Google.
+Previously, he was a Research Assistant Professor at Toyota Technological Institute at Chicago (TTIC), on the campus of University of Chicago.
 <!-- He is broadly interested in developing machine learning methods for reasoning about real-world events.  -->
 His research spans machine learning and natural language processing.
 Currently, he is most interested in